h2oai/tutorials/DriverlessAI/time-series-recipe-tutorial-retail-sales-forecasting/time-series-recipe-tutorial-retail-sales-forecasting.md

 **Time Groups**

 Time Groups are categorical columns in the data that can significantly help predict the target variable in time series problems.
 Examples of time groups would be a combination of customer and product (assuming each has its own history), where you might want to see if a customer wants to buy one of your specific products.
 You can look into the direct time series and view how many times a customer has bought that particular product in the past time points.
-The two time groups (customer and product) or multiple time series can be blended together in DAI.
+The two time groups (customer and product) or multiple time series can be blended together in Driveless AI.

 **Scorers**